williamyang1991/Rerender_A_Video/README.md

 #### Customize the pipeline

-Similar to WebUI, we recommend you follow a 3-step workflow: Rerender the first key frame, then rerender the full key frames, finally rerender the full video with propagation.
-You need to set some extra arguments in command line to customize the pipeline.
+Similar to WebUI, we provide three-step workflow: Rerender the first key frame, then rerender the full key frames, finally rerender the full video with propagation.
+The pipeline can be customized with the options `-one`, `-nb` and `-nr`.

 1. Rerender the first key frame
 ```shell